Temp Mail Logo

 What DKIM key size is recommended?

-2048-bit RSA is the current recommendation.
+2048-bit RSA is the current recommendation for all new DKIM deployments.
 Keys below 1024 bits are rejected by many mail providers including Gmail and Outlook.
-Keys between 1024 and 2047 bits are technically valid but aging.
-Ed25519 is an excellent modern alternative — it provides approximately 256-bit equivalent security strength in a much smaller key, and is supported by most modern mail servers.
-RSA-1024 is considered weak and should be rotated to 2048-bit -- many receiving mail servers will flag it as insecure during authentication checks.
+Keys between 1024 and 2047 bits are technically valid but considered aging and should be rotated.
+Ed25519 is an excellent modern alternative.
+It provides approximately 256-bit equivalent security in a much smaller key and is supported by most major mail servers including Gmail and Outlook since 2022.
+If your current record shows a 1024-bit RSA key, plan a rotation to 2048-bit or Ed25519 at your next maintenance window.

 What does 'key revoked' mean in a DKIM record?

 A revoked DKIM key has an empty p= tag (p=).
-This signals to receiving mail servers that the key is no longer valid.
-Any email signed with that selector will immediately fail DKIM verification.
-If you need to rotate keys, always publish a new selector with the new key first, let DNS propagate, then revoke the old one.
-Never delete an active key without first deploying its replacement, as in-flight messages signed with the old key will immediately fail verification.
+This signals to receiving mail servers that the key is no longer valid and any email signed with that selector should fail DKIM verification.
+If you need to rotate keys, always publish a new selector with the new key first, allow DNS to propagate (typically 5-30 minutes for modern providers), then revoke the old one.
+Never delete an active DKIM DNS record without first deploying a replacement selector, as in-flight messages signed with the old key will immediately fail verification.

 What is DKIM test mode?

 DKIM test mode is indicated by the t=y flag in the DKIM record.
-It signals that the domain owner is testing their DKIM setup.
-Receiving servers may log failures rather than treating them as errors.
-This is useful during initial deployment, but the t=y flag must be removed before using the selector in production — otherwise DKIM provides no real authentication benefit.
+It signals to receiving servers that the domain owner is still testing their DKIM setup and that failures should not be treated as hard errors.
+Receiving servers may log the failure rather than enforcing it.
+This is useful during initial configuration but the t=y flag must be removed before the selector is used in production.
+Otherwise DKIM provides no real authentication benefit and emails may still fail downstream checks.

 What does the DKIM p= tag contain?

-The p= tag contains the public key in base64-encoded format.
-For RSA keys, the length of this base64 string is proportional to the key size — a 2048-bit key produces a much longer p= value than a 1024-bit key.
-This analyzer estimates the bit-strength by measuring the decoded length of the p= value.
-An empty p= tag means the key has been revoked.
+The p= tag contains the RSA or Ed25519 public key in base64-encoded format.
+For RSA keys, the length of this base64 string is proportional to the key size.
+A 2048-bit key produces a significantly longer p= value than a 1024-bit key.
+This analyzer estimates bit-strength by measuring the decoded length of the p= value.
+An empty p= tag (p=) means the key has been explicitly revoked.
+A missing p= tag means the record is malformed.

 How does this DKIM analyzer work?

-The tool queries the DKIM DNS TXT record at selector._domainkey.yourdomain.com using Cloudflare's DNS-over-HTTPS API (with Google DoH as a fallback).
-It then parses the raw record text and analyzes each tag: v= (version), k= (key type), p= (public key), t= (flags), h= (hash algorithms), s= (service type), and n= (notes).
-The result includes a security assessment of each tag.
-The analyzer runs from your browser via Cloudflare DNS over HTTPS -- no email is sent and your domain is not stored anywhere.
+The tool queries the DKIM DNS TXT record at selector._domainkey.yourdomain.com using Cloudflare DNS-over-HTTPS as the primary resolver, with Google DoH as automatic fallback.
+It then parses the raw TXT record and analyzes each tag: v= (version), k= (key type), p= (public key and bit-strength estimate), t= (flags including test mode), h= (hash algorithms), s= (service type restriction), and n= (human-readable notes).
+The analyzer runs entirely from your browser.
+No email is sent, no domain is stored on Best-TempMail servers.

 What is a DKIM bulk selector scan?

-The bulk scan mode checks 20 of the most common DKIM selector names against your domain simultaneously — including default, google, selector1, selector2, mail, k1, k2, mailchimp, sendgrid, amazonses, and others.
-This is useful when you do not know which selectors your email providers have configured, or when auditing all active DKIM keys on a domain.
-The bulk scan checks selectors in parallel and shows which are active, which have weak keys, and which have been revoked or removed.
+The bulk scan mode checks 20 common DKIM selector names against your domain simultaneously.
+Including default, google, selector1, selector2, mail, k1, k2, mailchimp, sendgrid, amazonses, mimecast, proofpoint, and others.
+This is useful when auditing all active DKIM keys on a domain, when you do not know which selectors your providers have configured, or when inheriting a domain you did not originally set up.
+The bulk scan runs in parallel and displays which selectors are active, which have weak keys, and which are revoked.

 Does DKIM alone protect against email spoofing?

-DKIM alone is not sufficient for full email authentication.
-It verifies message integrity and confirms the signing domain, but does not prevent a different domain from sending email and signing with their own DKIM key.
-DKIM works best as part of the full email authentication stack: SPF restricts which servers can send on behalf of your domain, DKIM signs messages cryptographically, and DMARC ties the two together with a policy for handling failures.
+DKIM alone is not sufficient for full protection.
+It verifies that the signing domain authorised the message and that it was not altered in transit, but it does not prevent a completely different domain from signing with their own DKIM key and sending a spoofed message.
+DKIM is most effective as part of the full authentication stack: SPF restricts which servers can send on behalf of your domain, DKIM signs messages cryptographically, and DMARC ties the two together by requiring alignment, the DKIM d= domain must match the visible From: header, and specifying a policy for failures.

 Get Free Temp Mail